JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: Experimental Evaluation

-Completeness (H1) is indicated by the absence of runtime or logical errors.
-Fig.~\ref{fig:failure_rate} shows the failure rates of the three tools, categorized into logical errors, timeouts, and runtime errors.
-We distinguish two groups of datasets: artificial and real-world schemas, allowing us to evaluate the behavior of the tools across both controlled synthetic benchmarks and practical real-world inputs.
-The schemas in MergeAllOf, Synthesized, and Handwritten SC are smaller and simpler, while the remaining datasets consist of larger and more complex schemas.
+Completeness (H1) is measured by the absence of errors: \mrevone{We define runtime errors as all cases where a tool fails to produce a definite result (i.e., ``included'' or ``non-included'') but does not time out.
+Logical errors occur when there is a definite result that contradicts the known ground truth, so that we do not impute logical errors to a tool when the ground truth is ``unknown''.}{1.5} Fig.~\ref{fig:failure_rate} shows the failure rates of the three tools, categorized into logical errors, timeouts, and runtime errors.
+We distinguish two groups of collections: artificial and real-world sche\-mas, allowing us to evaluate the behavior of the tools across both controlled synthetic benchmarks and practical real-world inputs.